-In developing the 2021 peer group, the Compensation Committee considered the continued evolution of our business and meaningful developments in comparison to the 2020 peer group companies.
-It also considered what other companies might make suitable additions to the 2021 list.
-The key qualitative and quantitative considerations that influenced the development of the 2021 peer group were:
+In developing the 2019 peer group, the Compensation Committee considered the significant evolution of our business and meaningful developments in comparison to the 2018 peer group companies.
+It also considered what other companies might make suitable additions to the 2019 list.
+The key qualitative and quantitative considerations that influenced the development of the 2019 peer group were:

-- >> industry-including, biotechnology and pharmaceutical companies; - >> therapeutic area, including companies with an oncology product focus; - >> stage of business, as reflected by the existence of at least one marketed product; - >> the size of the organization to reflect organizational complexity; - >> whether the company is traded on a major U.S. exchange; - >> market capitalization between 0.3x-3.0x of our then-current market capitalization (approximately \$2.5 billion-approximately \$20.0 billion); and - >> revenues between 0.5x-2.5x of our then-current revenues (approximately \$500 million-approximately \$2.5 billion).
+- >> industry-including, biotechnology and pharmaceutical companies; - >> therapeutic area, including companies with an oncology product focus, while avoiding the inclusion of companies marketing solely orphan and rare disease drugs; - >> stage of business, as reflected by the existence of at least one marketed product; - >> location of headquarters and whether the company is traded on a major U.S. exchange; - >>> market capitalization between 0.25x-4.0x of our then-current market capitalization (approximately \$1.2 billion-approximately \$20.0 billion); and - revenues between 0.3x-5.0x of our then revenues (approximately \$225 million-approximately \$3.7 billion).
+Due to the limited number of companies identified by the scope criteria that had comparable revenues, the Compensation Committee continued to use a wide revenue range. - 62 Exelixis, Inc.